Chrixs/battleship/README.md

 ## Project overview

 This is an API designed to allow two players to play a game of battleship over the internet.
-The game takes place on a 10x10 grid with each space numbered from 1-100.
+The game takes place on a 10x10 grid with each space numbered from 1-100, starting with 1 at the top left and ending with 100 at the bottom right.

 There are 5 ship types: